-In fact, it appears that learners can only complete the lesson sent to them by email, and they can’t move ahead until they do.
-That means that lessons must be done in order and learners cannot choose which lessons they would like to complete.
+In fact, it appears that you can only complete the lesson sent to you by email, and you can’t move ahead until you do.
+That means that lessons must be done in order and you can’t choose which lessons you’d like to complete.

 I also noticed that if you miss a day’s lesson, you get a relance (resend) duplicate email the next day.
 If you wait too long, however, it appears that the lesson disappears when you try to click the link.
-The error message does send you to your “User Space,” where the lesson appeared to be there for me to complete, but I’m unsure how long I would be able to access it.
+The error message does send you to your “User Space,” where the lesson was there for me to complete, but I’m unsure how long I’ll be able to access it.

-Learners can, however, supplement their time with other programs such as FluentU, where they can set their own pace and study as much or as little as they want in a given day or week.
+You can, however, supplement your time with other programs such as FluentU, where you can set your own pace and study as much or as little as you want in a given day or week.

 Does that mean Frantastique is worth skipping?
 Definitely not.
 Frantastique is a great way to learn French online, and its attention to detail is something to be admired.